 WHO estimates that around 829,000 people — almost 36% of them children under 5 — are dying each year from diarrhea caused by unsafe drinking water and poor sanitation and poor hand hygiene.
 But why do some countries suffer so acutely from the unavailability of clean water while others (such as the United States) can easily access abundant crystal-clear H20 at the turn of a tap?

 Let’s explore that question — and what we can do to provide a solution.

 To ensure that a safe water system will last for years to come, it is necessary for a development team to follow several important steps.
 First, a geological survey is arranged to discover the best drilling sites.
 This provides the drilling team with the highest probability of striking water, removing guesswork and preventing them from wasting time and money by taking a hit-and-miss approach to the job.

 Next, the team needs to drill into the deep aquifer and properly install a pipe to keep out contaminants and prevent the borehole from collapsing.
 The development team must also confirm the quality of the water the drillers have tapped.
 To accomplish that, water is sent to a lab for testing.
 This ensures that what is drawn from the well is completely safe for human consumption.

-At this point, other system components can be installed, such as a manual or electrical pump, taps, and — in cases where a powered pump is used but no source of electricity is present — solar panels.
+At this point, other system components can be installed, such as a manual or electrical pump, taps, and — in cases where electricity is unreliable or expensive — solar pumps.
+Since solar power is free, this is the ideal situation.
 Many systems also include water storage tanks that allow people to easily access stored water.